NSLS-II/docs/source/examples/adaptive-steps.rst

-Observe how the scan lengthens its stride through the flat regions, oversteps through the peak, moves back, samples it with smaller steps, and gradually adopts are larger stride as the peak flattens out again.
+Observe how the scan lengthens its stride through the flat regions, oversteps through the peak, moves back, samples it with smaller steps, and gradually adopts a larger stride as the peak flattens out again.